Course information

 Course policies

 - Homework: There will be a homework assignment every two weeks.
 We strongly prefer that you write your assignments in LaTeX.
-Assignments will be submitted on Gradescope.
+Assignments are to be submitted directly to the instructor via email.

 - Grade: The overall grade will be 20% participation, 40% homework, 40% scribe notes.